-The first several months of employment can greatly influence how new staff members feel about the College, how successful they will become at Franklin & Marshall, and whether they will remain employed with the College.
-It is important to help new staff members feel welcome; to help them understand the importance of their role within the department and the College; and to help them gain the skills and knowledge to perform effectively in their new position.
-Each new staff member should be treated as a "V.I.P." and given sufficient information, training, coaching, and feedback to help him/her succeed.
+The first several months of employment can greatly influence how new staff members feel about the College, how successful they may become, and whether they will remain employed with F&M. It is important to make a new staff member feel welcome; help them understand the importance of their role within the department and the College; and help them gain the skills and knowledge to perform effectively in their new position.
+Each new staff member should be treated as a "V.I.P." and given sufficient information, training, coaching, and feedback to help them succeed.

 Department Orientation and Training

 A newly hired staff member's immediate manager has primary responsibility for orienting, training, and helping the individual assimilate.
-Below are suggestions for orienting new members of the professional staff.
-The orientation process should be ongoing; the items listed below can be completed over the course of several months.
+Below are suggestions for orienting new members of the College.
+The orientation process should be ongoing and can be completed over the course of several months.

 Help the new staff member feel welcome:

 Prior to the individual’s first day on campus—